 Now, I want to tell you people something that will come in handy.
 There are many explanations that have been invented to suit the modern taste.
 But at this table (the Rav zatzal banged on the table) the principle is that we’re suiting nobody’s taste except the truth.

 Now, I understand that if I had to speak someplace else I couldn’t speak on this subject.
 And that’s because the spirit of the gentile world is not to exalt in vengeance.
 Oh no!
 They only exalt in killing Jews, and in gas chambers and crematoria.
 They wouldn’t think of such a wicked thing as vengeance.
 The Pope and the bishops of the Anglican Church are very much interested only in the nobler aspects of life.
-And so when the Jews were being shipped off to the death camps and being burned at the rate of twenty-thousand a day, so the Pope was busy talking about peace and brotherhood and the love of all man.
+And so when the Jews were being shipped off to the death camps and being burned at the rate of twenty-thousand a day, so the Pope was busy talking about peace and the love of all man.
 And the archbishop of the church of England was busy talking about brotherhood and friendship.
 All the time, words of love were gushing forth from these two fountains of saintliness.
 But never did one of them speak up that it’s time to stop murdering Jews.
 Maybe instead of twenty-thousand Jews a day, maybe they should kill only ten thousand Jews a day?!
 No, this they didn’t even try.
 Twenty-thousand, that’s fine.
 It’s good enough.
 It’s not thirty-thousand, they said.
 What do you want already?

 And so, nobody intervened for the Jews.
-But at the same time they would disdain to say such wicked words like I’m saying here tonight; about rejoicing in the downfall of would-be murderers and such terrible oppressors as the Egyptians were.
+But at the same time they would deign to say such wicked words like I’m saying here tonight; about rejoicing in the downfall of would-be murderers and such terrible oppressors as the Egyptians were.
 To rejoice in their downfall is a righteous thing?!
 Oh no; that, they would never say!

 So the modern rabbis who are paid by the Sisterhood are busy reinterpreting the Torah in a way that is acceptable to them.
 And therefore, after a while it becomes widespread in the Jewish street that this is a Torah attitude – that you take out drops of wine in order to signify that our happiness is diminished because of the suffering of the wicked.